julianmak/NEMO-related/docs/compilation_notes/nemo_fcm_gen_log.rst

 ----------

 Turns out actually there are two errors that get thrown up previously, with the linker error dominating the output.
-Sorting the linker one gives something like the following errors:
+Getting with of C++ one gives something like the following errors:

 .. code-block :: none